darwisrh/darwisrh/README.md

 - Also i'm learning ElectronJS to build Desktop App

-- And for backend i'm currently learning Go and NodeJS
+- And for backend i'm currently learning Go and NodeJS, maybe Laravel soon idk

 <br/>